 In addition, for the 2020 Mission, Telespazio VEGA Deutschland, has been selected by ESOC to develop the operational simulator for the second spacecraft, provided for the ExoMars Programme.

 The Airborne & Space Systems Division technology is operating on-board the 2016 mission, having supplied the photovoltaic power generators, the units that will process and distribute electric power throughout the satellite (the PCU – Power Conditioning Unit - and PCDU – Propulsion Control and Distribution Unit) and two electric power distribution boards for the EDM module’s CTPU (Central Terminal and Power Unit).
 The Division also supplied the TGO star trackers (AA-STR) and the core of the CASSIS optronic observation system.

-For the 2020 mission, in addition to the A-STR star trackers, the Airborne & Space Systems Division will provide the photovoltaic assemblies which will power the spacecraft and rover and will produce the special drill which, for the first time, will dig down into the Martian surface to a depth that could reveal past or current signs of life.
+For the 2020 mission, in addition to the A-STR star trackers, the Airborne & Space Systems Division will provide the photovoltaic assemblies which will power the spacecraft and rover and will produce the special drill which, for the first time, will dig down into the Martian surface to a 2 meter depth that could reveal past or current signs of life.
 The drill bit will contain the Division MA_MISS spectrometer (Mars Multispectral Imager for Subsurface Studies), funded by ASI, which will analyse the geological and biological properties of the soil under the surface of Mars.